MySQL Server itself has no problems with Year 2000 (Y2K) compliance:

 Thus, even though MySQL Server has no Y2K problems, it is the application's responsibility to provide unambiguous input.
 Any value containing a two-digit year is ambiguous, because the century is unknown.
 Such values must be interpreted into four-digit form because MySQL stores years internally using four digits.

-For DATETIME
+For DATETIME,

-, and
+TIMESTAMP, and

-types, MySQL interprets
+YEAR types, MySQL interprets

 dates with ambiguous year values using the following rules: